MA-FSAR: Multimodal Adaptation of CLIP for Few-Shot Action Recognition: Method

-where $ {\textbf{x}}_{TA}^{(l-1)}$ and $ {\textbf{x}}_{TA}^{(l)}$ denotes the temporal adaptation input and output of the $l^{th}$ transformer block.
-Self-attention operates on the temporal dimension $T$ to explore the temporal relationships between multiple frames.
-Inspired by AIM~\cite{yang2023aim}, the Adapter structure maintains the same configuration as illustrated in Fig.\ref{fig:TMA}(a).
-However, the skip connection is removed to prevent the influence of temporal adaptation during the initial training phase.
+where $ {\textbf{x}}_{TA}^{(l-1)}$ and $ {\textbf{x}}_{TA}^{(l)}$ denote the Global Temporal Adaptation input and output of the $l^{th}$ transformer block.
+Self-attention $\mathrm{GT\text{-}MSA}$ operates on the temporal dimension $T$ to learn the global temporal relationships between multiple frames.
+The Adapter structure maintains the same configuration as illustrated in Fig.~\ref{fig:FgMA}(a).
+However, the skip connection is removed to separate the influence of the adaptation during the initial training phase.